junhong0902/WebPlugin-Powershell-Chrome/README.md

 # WebPlugin-Powershell
-Make sure to use the latest selenium dll and the chrome driver that matches your chrome's version, copy it under lib folder.

 CyberArk custom CPM web plugins.

+## Things to note
+1. Make sure to use the latest selenium dll and the chrome driver that matches your chrome's version, copy it under lib folder.
+2. Remember to rename the prompt and process files for your own use.
+3. Inside process file, change the script location/name under Start Powershell script section
+4. Make sure that the parameters pass to the PS script isnt missing, otherwise the order of the parameters will be wrong
+5. PS template include 3 sections (verifypass, changepass, logon).
+Can add more as required.

 ## Commonly used functions
 *More fucntion can be found via webdriver.xml (inside lib folder)*